Age of Wonders: Planetfall: Development

 The game was developed by Triumph Studios and published by Paradox Interactive, which acquired the studio in 2017.
 Development of the game begun in mid 2015.
 It abandoned the fantasy setting of the Age of Wonders series for a sci-fi setting as the team wanted to experiment with new themes and ideas, having worked only on fantasy games since the first Age of Wonders title.
+Planetfall is a spin-off of the fantasy-themed, main series.
+Thus the lore and timeline are separate as well.
 The expanded diplomacy was inspired by Paradox Development Studios' grand strategy games.
 Warzones were made more complex as they were more vertical and destructible when compared with Age of Wonders III.
 The team evaluated the feedback of Age of Wonders III and made various improvements, such as increasing the economic system's complexity by offering players more gameplay choices.
 The team also tried to make each faction more unique by giving them different gameplay advantages and features.
 Triumph Studios' initially found creating the game's setting a challenge until they settled on the concept of Star Union, which tied all factions and units together as it was their shared origin.
 Star Wars, Fallout, and Hyperion were the team's inspirations when creating the game's lore.

 The game was announced in May 2018 by Paradox Interactive.
-The game was released for Microsoft Windows, PlayStation 4 and Xbox One on August 6, 2019.
-Players could also purchase the Deluxe Edition, which includes several new cosmetics, and the Premium Edition, which includes access to three post-release expansion packs, the first of which, Revelations, was released on November 19.
+The game was released for Windows, PlayStation 4 and Xbox One on August 6, 2019.
+Players could also purchase the Deluxe Edition, which includes several new cosmetics, and the Premium Edition, which includes access to three post-release expansion packs, the first of which, Revelations, was released on November 19, 2019.
+The other DLC expansion packs were Invasions, released on May 26, 2020, coinciding with the game's availability on macOS, and Star Kings, which was released on November 10, 2020.

 Reception

-The game received generally positive reviews according to review aggregator Metacritic.
+The game received generally positive reviews according to review aggregator website Metacritic.